How to Make Brezel (Traditional & Healthy Version)

 18 min

-Step 8 · Sprinkle with coarse sea salt
+Schritt 8 · Sprinkle with coarse sea salt

 Sprinkle with coarse sea salt.
 Bake for 15-18 minutes until deep golden brown.